informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

     * **Probe Usage Notes**

-* **Parent Specimen:** If you've subdivided a biological sample, you can create a Specimen record for the original sample and designate it as the "parent" of the Specimen records for all the subdivided samples.
+* **Parent Specimen:** If you have subdivided a biological sample (created sections from a sample), you can create a Specimen record for the original sample and designate it as the "parent" of the Specimen records for all the subdivided samples.
+You can continue doing this to show different levels of grandparent/parent/child relationships.

 * **Representative Image**: This is an optional thumbnail of the image.
 If you do not add one, the system will automatically select the thumbnail from the first image record.
 [Read this doc for our thumbnail guidelines.](../thumbnail-creation-guideline/)

-Once you have filled out the fields, click the **Submit** button at the top of the form to save the record.
+Once you have filled out the fields, click the **Save** button at the top of the form to save the record.

+You have now created the basic Specimen record.
+But there's still some more data to add.

 ## 3. Add the Anatomical Source

-On the new base Specimen record, you can now choose the Anatomical Source.
-In the summary section towards the top of the page, look for "Anatomical Source".
-To the right of this field, click the `Add record` button.
-Start typing a term and choose your term from the list, then click **Submit**.
+From the Specimen record, add at least one *Anatomical Source*.
+In the summary section towards the top of the page, look for "Anatomical Source" and click the link.
+To the right of page, click the `Add record` button.
+Start typing a term and choose your term from the list of available ontological terms, then click **Submit**.

 [![Screenshot of the Add button for ](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-anatomical-source.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-anatomical-source.png)